WulfGamesYT/MultiDatabasePDO/README.md

 Now if we ran a SELECT query on ALL the tables named "Users" we will see the updated row.

 ## Known Issues & Bugs
-Currently, there are some issues that plan on being fixed in some way:
+Currently, there are some issues that plan on being fixed in some way:<br>
-⚠️ The LIMIT keyboard doesn't work well, for example doing UPDATE and LIMIT 1 will actually update all table rows only once in each, but doing the query in multiple tables, therefore not limiting to 1 but the amount of databases.
+🚨 The LIMIT keyboard doesn't work well, for example doing UPDATE and LIMIT 1 will actually update all table rows only once in each, but doing the query in multiple tables, therefore not limiting to 1 but the amount of databases.